ros2/design/articles/ros2_security_contexts.md

 ### Participant

-Participant is the object representing a single entity on the network, in the case of DDS the ``Participant`` is a DDS DomainParticipant and the object to which a set of access control and security identity apply.
+Participant is the object representing a single entity on the network.
+In the case of DDS, the ``Participant`` is a DDS DomainParticipant, which has both access control permissions and a security identity.

 ### Namespaces